 To qualify for Direct Federal Student Loans, the student must submit the FAFSA.
 Your award letter may show both a Subsidized and an Unsubsidized Direct Loan.
 Your financial need at each college will determine whether you receive just an Unsubsidized loan or a combination of both.

-The difference between the two loans is that a Subsidized Direct Loan interest is paid while the student is in college at least half-time.
+The difference between the two loans is that interest on a Subsidized Direct Loan is paid while the student is in college at least half-time.
 An unsubsidized direct loan will charge interest while the student is in college.
 Direct Loans are sometimes called Stafford Loans on the award letters.

-These Direct Federal student loans should be taken each year as they will improve the student debt structure for repayment and future debt if a postgraduate school is in the plan.
+These Direct Federal student loans should be taken each year, as they will improve the student debt structure for repayment and future debt if a postgraduate school is in the plan.
 These loans have both annual and lifetime limits based on the student’s academic progress.
 For freshman year, the limit is $5,500.
-Within that total, a student could have up to $3,500 in Subsidized Direct loans.
+Within that total, a student could have up to $3,500 in Subsidized Direct loans in their first year.

 Why should you ignore Parent PLUS Loans on the Award Letter?

-Some colleges include a Direct Parent PLUS loan in the list of award letter items.
+Some colleges include a Direct Parent PLUS loan in the list of items in the award letter.
 These loans are legally for the parents and can be misleading in determining the actual net cost of the college.
-They are a possible financing option but should be ignored during the college cost comparison.
-The PayForED College Cost Analyzer helps families properly organize which loans should be entered when comparing each college award letter.
+They are a possible financing option, but should be ignored during the college cost comparison.
+The PayForED College Cost Analyzer helps families properly organize which loans to enter when comparing each college award letter.
+It also helps with the new loan limits calendarization, which is critical in the new college financing environment.

 Parent PLUS Loans have higher rates and fees than Direct Student Loans.
 Like the other loans, the amount accessible under the Parent PLUS loan is limited.
-To find your allowable amount, subtract the cost of attendance from the financial award.
-Under current rules, Parent PLUS loans are limited to that amount.
+As stated above, the Parent PLUS loans have new loan limits.
+Proper calendarization by year will be critical in the debt structure planning.

 What are State and College Loans?